 - It is important that you start to make as many as possible payments on time.
 Not only on your credit cards, but also on your everyday bill’s like utility, waste, cable etc..
 If you still have other debt obligation it is more important than ever to make those payments on time.
 On time payment will boost your credit score.
-The more on time payments you have the faster your credit score will raise.
+The more on-time payments you have the faster your credit score will raise.

 - If you still have credit cards with a balance try to pay the balance down.
 But don’t pay it down and leave it at zero balance.
 Try to use it and pay it off right away.
-Don’t close credit card account that will influence your credit score negative, while you lose “credit” available to you and this can lower your score.
+Don’t close credit card account that will influence your credit score negative while you lose “credit” available to you and this can lower your score.

 - While most home buyer programs require a down payment, now is the time to start saving for it.
-At the time of this writing FHA loans require a 3.5% down payment and allow sellers contribution for closing cost up to 6%.
-Example, if you want to buy a home and need to borrow $100,000 than you need a $3,500 down payment.
+At the time of this writing, FHA loans require a 3.5% down payment and allow sellers contribution for closing cost up to 6%.
+Example, if you want to buy a home and need to borrow $100,000 then you need a $3,500 down payment.
 Consider closing cost as well which you have to pay for if the seller is not willing to contribute.
 Closing costs are between $4,000-$5,000 in Florida per $100,000.
 It should be easy to figure out how much you have to save each month for the next three years so that your down payment and closing costs are covered.